mickeytgl/Plateform_v0/README.md

 * Bootstrap

 Any suggestions, complaints, ideas, words of encouragement, pull requests, or comments let me know, I'll be glad to chat.

+**Payments to-do**

+1. If @dinner.guests > 0 "Join the party" button

+2. If @dinner.guests == 0 "No more places" message

+3. Redirect to payments if you click on "Join the party"

+4. The amount charged == @dinner.cost

+5. Allow users to set number of guests that he wants to make a reservation for.
+In this case, amount charged will be == @dinner.cost * (# of guests)

+6. Create a new Guest in the database with dinner == @dinner and user == current_user

+7. Lower the @dinner.guest count by 1 (or more, if the user reserved for more than one person)

+8. Create a customer on Stripe so that payment information can be used to book future dinners